 This property also had a great beach with plenty of places to relax.
 We found this much quieter than the pool area and the drink service was just as good.

-One of the other highlights of the property was the Mexican Cantina bar, which had cocktails, mexican craft beer, and an upscale tequila tasting bar (for small fee).
+One of the other highlights of the property was the Mexican Cantina bar, which had cocktails, Mexican craft beer, and an upscale tequila tasting bar (for a small fee).